kateowo/Stats-Tracker/README.md

-# Stats-Tracker
+# STATS TRACKER

-Track general Minecraft statistics, best to be installed from the get-go.
+Track general Minecraft statistics like health, hunger, xp, lifetime kills, lifetime deaths, etc. for your world.
+Best to be installed from the get-go for the most accurate data.